eddie-energy/architecture/4-solution-strategy/index.md

 | 2 | Norway, Finland, Estonia, Latvia, Lithuania, Poland, Greece, Netherlands, Belgium, Portugal, and Ireland. | Compatibility with other countries within Europe (excluded in Phase 1). |
 | 3 | Australia, United Kingdom, and United States of America | Compatibility with countries outside Europe. |

 The countries envisioned in the 3 phases mentioned above are also shown in the figure below.
-Notably, this explansion plan achieves compatibility with more than 70% of European smart meters.
+Notably, this expansion plan achieves compatibility with more than 70% of European smart meters.

 <!-- ![EDDIE Coverage](/1-introduction-and-goals/figures/EDDIE_Coverage.jpg) -->
 <div align="center">